Can I transfer my registration to another runner?

 Typical Sky Cover: Overcast

-How will course conditions be communicated during the race?
+How are course conditions communicated during the race?

-Colored flags will be located at each aid station, on all race vehicles at the intersections on the course, and at the finish line area to alert runners to changing course and weather conditions.
+Colored flags will be located at each aid station to alert runners to changing course and weather conditions.
 In cases of emergency, please follow the instructions below.
 In rare instances, it may be necessary to either close the race course or re-route participants.
 If this occurs, it is being done for the safety of the participants and volunteers.

 Extreme and dangerous conditions or course emergency.
 Participation stopped, seek shelter immediately.
 Follow directions from public safety officials, race staff and volunteers.